 But first, you have to know how to make one.
 That’s why today we’re going to look at how to generate a QR code with Google Sheets.

 Generating QR Codes in Google Sheets

-Then, simply copy and paste this formula into a single box below the QR Code column and update:
+From there you can copy and paste this formula into a box below the QR code column: